sunwooj/course-expling/PCIbex/README.md

             .log()
 ```

-## Assignment II

-Complete the scalar implicature experiment, inspired by Jasbi and Frank (2017), whereby a given participant sees each of the 6 target conditions exactly once, each instantiated as different items.
+**Assignment III** *Complete the scalar implicature experiment, inspired by Barner et al. (2011) and Jasbi and Frank (2017), whereby a given participant sees each of the 6 target conditions exactly once, each instantiated as different items.
 Consult the handout for more details.
-You will also need to create the .csv for this.
+You will also need to create the .csv for this.*